victorpozzobon/PSOGAPLS_NitrogenSpectroscopy/README.md

 # Particle Swarm & Genetic Algorithm Optimizer associated with Partial Least Square Regression for nitrate and nitrite spectroscopic quantification

-Repository hosting the Python codes and data associated with the article:
+Repository hosting the Python codes (please be kind with the typos in the comments) and data associated with the article:
 [Nitrate and nitrite as mixed source of nitrogen for _Chlorella vulgaris_: fast nitrogen quantification using spectrophotometer and machine learning.](https://www.springer.com/journal/10811)
 Pozzobon, V., Levasseur, W., Guerin, C. & Perre, P. (2021).
 *Journal of Applied Phycology*, 1-9. [(Preprint)](https://victorpozzobon.github.io/assets/preprints/Pozzobon_2021_b.pdf)